7mind/izumi/doc/microsite/src/main/tut/distage/00_distage.md

 }
 ```

-Implicits for wired classes are injected from DI context, not from surrounding lexical scope.
+Implicits for wired classes are injected from DI object graph, not from surrounding lexical scope.
 If they were captured from lexical scope when the module is defined, then any binding of a class that depends on an
 implicit, would have to import an *implementation* of that implicit.
 Depending on implementations is unmodular and directly contradicts the idea of using a dedicated module system